 Sustainable and livable buildings start with a foundation that minimizes construction waste, prevents pollution and is cost effective.

-A single 12.5 pound roll of Fastfoot® forms the same footing as 900 pounds of lumber, representing a dramatic increase in efficiency.
-Footing lumber is discarded after several reuses because of alkaline damage.
-Fastfoot® protects all lumber and stakes from concrete.
+A single 12.5 pound roll of Fastfoot® forms the same commercial footings as 900 pounds of plywood or lumber, representing a dramatic increase in efficiency.
+Plywood and lumber are discarded after several reuses because of concrete damage.
+Fastfoot® protects screedboards and stakes from concrete damage.

 Fastfoot® is a damp proof membrane and prevents concrete toxins from contaminating sensitive ground water.
 With lumber footing forms, the concrete is in direct contact with the ground, and cement fines enter the groundwater, contaminating spawning and wildlife habitat.